All Episodes

 I just want to mention that I think we're going through one of the greatest revolutions in the history of the world without a shot being fired.

-That's quite a stable countries like Spain, United States, England, France, Italy, and soon to be joined by Germany of countries throwing out their liberal politicians and replacing them with conservatives.
+Countries like Spain, United States, England, France, Italy, and soon to be joined by Germany of countries throwing out their liberal politicians and replacing them with conservatives.

-Uh where where have they realized huh?
+Where have they realized this?

 You think they've realized it here?